LAC-Tech/ring/notes.md

 > A store operation with this memory order performs the release operation: no reads or writes in the current thread can be reordered after this store.
 All writes in the current thread are visible in other threads that acquire the same atomic variable ... and writes that carry a dependency into the atomic variable become visible in other threads that consume the same atomic

 > When coupled with a store, all previous operations become ordered before any load of this value with Acquire (or stronger) ordering.
 In particular, all previous writes become visible to all threads that perform an Acquire (or stronger) load of this value.

+## Safety

+### Safe boundary around Shared Memory

+If we follow the correct offsets, and atomic reads/writes, of the shared memory, perhaps that could form a safe boundary lower down in the code

+### SQE methods should be unsafe

+We can't track the lifetime of buffers and fd's submitted to the kernel for writing.
+These should be unsafe... or is it just unsafe once we submit them!?